Products

 • Isolation

-The degree to which a device like a UPS can electrically separate its input from its output.
+The degree to which a device, such as a UPS, can electrically separate its input from its output.

-The maximum AC or DC voltage which maybe continuously applied from input to output and/or chassis of a power supply.
+The maximum AC or DC voltage that may be continuously applied from input to output and/or chassis of a power supply.

 • kVA (kilovolt-ampere)